River Levels

-Graphs are for recent, forecast, and 99 day historic river levels for the Haw River at:
+Graphs are for recent river levels for the Haw River at:

-Click on a chart for more information from the sites at the National Weather Service and the U.S. Geological Survey.
+Click on the heading of the chart for more information from the sites at the National Weather Service and the U.S. Geological Survey.
 If you would like to be informed of river level changes via SMS text or email, you can set up a USGS WaterAlert Subscription by selecting a USGS gage, then select WaterAlert to subscribe.
+The USGS has a National Water Dashboard interactive map to access real-time data from over 13,500 stations nationwide.

 What do the numbers mean for the Haw River?